-My Work in Schools
+My Work in Schools and Colleges

 The model is in line with recent government legislation and clearly states the need for mental health to be a priority for us all.
 It offers a whole-school approach to mental health, whilst highlighting how targeted interventions play a key role in providing strategies to support children and young people’s mental health.
 A more in-depth discussion of the mental health model for schools can be found at any of the links listed below: